hanggrian/socialview/README.md

 To customize hashtag or mention adapter, create a custom adapter using customized `SocialAdapter` or write your own `ArrayAdapter`.

-> NOTE: Custom adapters are experimental, see sample for example.
+> Custom adapters are experimental, see sample for example.
->

 ```java
 public class Person {
     public final String name;